 Erato: I have to say, I stumbled onto Commonwealth Writers while searching the internet for literary competitions to enter.
 As you can understand, Cyprus has limited publication outlets.
 The Commonwealth Foundation, through its projects for writers helps less heard voices from around the world to be heard all over the world.
 So Many Islands Anthology is one such project; through which myself and 16 other writers from the islands of the Commonwealth embarked on a journey.

-‘Even though we touch on universal issues and themes, we have an individual point of departure—our individual, local, cultural, historical identity.’
+‘So, in our work even though we negotiate universal issues and themes, we have a common point of departure—our individual, local, cultural, historical identity.’